alanwsmith/typing-rust.alanwsmith.com/src/introduction/index.md

 ```rust, noplayground, EXAMPLE1
 fn main() {

   println!("Hello, World");

 }
 ```

 It also has Code Runners.
 They're what the site is all about.
-Type the source code into the box and click "Run".
-It will compile and show the output (which is "Hello, World" in this case).
+Type in the source code and click "Run".
+After displaying a breif "Running..." message, the code will compile and show the output (which is "Hello, World" in this case).